wazuh/wazuh-documentation/source/user-manual/ruleset/mitre.rst

 Visualize the alerts
 ^^^^^^^^^^^^^^^^^^^^

-We use filters on the **Security Module > MITRE ATT&CK> Events** tab of the Wazuh dashboard to query for specific MITRE IDs, tactics, or techniques as shown in the figure below.
+We use filters on the **Security Module > MITRE ATT&CK> Events** tab of the Wazuh dashboard to query for specific MITRE IDs, tactics, or techniques, as shown in the figure below.

 .. thumbnail:: /images/manual/mitre/visualize-the-alerts.png
   :title: Visualize the alerts